ryanatkn/eslint-config/README.md

 It's designed to complement TypeScript and Prettier, so all redundant rules are omitted.
-It doesn't use the Prettier ESLint plugin - you can add it yourself, I prefer running Prettier separately.
+It doesn't use the Prettier ESLint plugin - you can add it yourself, I prefer running Prettier with `--check` separately.

 To distinguish linting problems from type errors while editing, all of the rules are set to warn, not error,